jules-krohn/Project4_music/README.md

 - Implement a different type of collaborative filtering

    - for this model we used a user/item type of collaborative filtering, however, there are multiple types of collaborative filtering including item/item and user/user filtering.
 In the future, we could try to use a different type of filtering to train our model.
+   - Attempts to use more data (such as users tagging artists as genres, tempo, loudness, danceability, etc.) to generate a matrix proved outside our expertise of building the Collaborative Filtering class.

+-Improve our computing power for larger datasets and analysis:

+     - Anaylzing our model's performance was the last task item, the dataset and each model's overall function led to frequent crashes and serious drains on our RAM.
+Producing a significant output to analyze anything was either too outside our expertise or too much for our personal computers.

+     - Empirically, after playing with our hyperparamaters for both the implicit and lightFM recommender, we did notice the chosen user mostly had the same artists popping up in semi-similar rankings and about a +/- 5-10% variance in score.
+After tuning our hyperparamters in both implicit and
+     LightFM models, the closest piece of analytical data was a precision score of 25% for our LightFM model

 # Resources